SU-UComm/sr-edge/README.md

-# Stanford University Component Service - Components at Edge
+# Stanford University Component Service - Components at Edge (Handlebars version)

 This repo holds the code for Stanford Report components migrated to Components at Edge.
 See the